bkamapantula/india-pc-nfhs4/README.md

 # Content extraction

-I used [tabula](https://tabula.technology/) to extract data from PDF tables.
+I used the excellent [tabula](https://tabula.technology/) software to extract data from PDF tables.

 ## Data cleaning

-While Tabula can get so close to clean data it is not perfect (that's ok).
-I spent some effort for each table where tabula couldn't determine the table cells properly.
+- While Tabula can get so close to clean data it is not perfect (that's ok).
+I spent some effort for each table where tabula couldn't determine the table row format properly (or missed).
+- The original PDF didn't seem to mention `Kerala` state as well so it looked as if Kerala constituencies are part of Karnataka.
+This is fixed.

 Please [report](https://github.com/bkamapantula/india-pc-nfhs4/issues/new) if you notice an error.